Skip to main content

 What are the most common signs of a rental scam?

-Verify a property listing by checking official property records, searching the landlord’s name, scheduling an in-person visit, and confirming ownership through county records.
+Schedule a visit in person.
+Confirm ownership using county records.
 Avoid listings that demand upfront payments before viewing or lack proper lease agreements.

 What should I do if I suspect a rental listing is a scam?

-If you suspect a rental scam, avoid sending money, stop communication, and report the listing to platforms like Zillow, Craigslist, or Facebook.
+If you suspect a rental scam, refrain from sending any money.
+Cease communication with the individual and report the listing.
+You can file a report on platforms such as Zillow, Craigslist, or Facebook.
 Verify ownership through county property records and report fraud to the FTC (reportfraud.ftc.gov) or local authorities.

 Are online rental platforms like Craigslist and Facebook safe to use?